liuch37/langchain/README.md

 pip install -r requirements.txt
 ```

 3. Create your environmental variables by adding/editing ```.env```.
-Add your Google API and LangChain API (optional) keys in it.
+Add your Google API key, LangChain API key, OpenAI API key, etc in it.
 If you don't have the keys, go and apply them online for free.

 ## run app
 ```